AydemSavage/AydemSavage.github.io/README.md

 |---|---|---|
 | 1 | Why is Markdown better than a word processor? | Markdown is better than a word processor because you are able to easily update your resume/website without having to convert the file (into XML or a PDF) and then upload it.
 You can easily update the Markdown file by editting it on your Github page |
 | 2 | Why is my resume not showing up? | Check this thing over there... |
- into your web browser.
-Now you should be looking at your resume formatted using Markdown and Jekyll.